 Maintaining an instant boiling water tap

 Maintenance is pretty straightforward, requiring regular cleaning just like any other tap.
 This can be done with a gentle soapy mixture and doesn't require a special cleaner.
-As it's an electrical appliance, it should be inspected once a month for leaks or defects, particularly around the boiler tank and filter.
+In fact, harsh cleaners can actually damage the finish on your tap - so you should avoid bleaches, rough scrubbers or harsh detergents.
+As it's an electrical appliance, it should be inspected once every month or so for leaks or defects, particularly around the boiler tank and filter.
+If any leaks or defects are spotted, you should turn your boiler tank off at the wall and seek the opinion of a professional (either your local plumber or ourselves).

 Should I turn my boiling water tap off at night?

-We don't recommend turning your boiling water tap off at night, as it will consume more energy reheating than by simply leaving it on.
+We don't recommend turning your boiling water tap off at night, as it will consume more energy reheating than simply leaving it on.
 If it will be unused for over a week (for example, if you are going away on holiday), you can switch it off at the socket to preserve energy, draining and refilling it when you return.
+You should also turn your tap off if the room it's in will be subjected to sub-zero temperatures, which won't apply to the vast majority of properties.

 Do boiling water taps heat to 100°C?